Prompt Estimation from Prototypes for Federated Prompt Tuning of Vision Transformers: Appendix

 \subsubsection{Class-Level Differential Privacy via Laplace Mechanism}

-To protect individual class privacy in a federated learning setting, we employ the most common Laplace mechanism as described in \cite{dwork2006calibrating} for class prototype during each server update.
-After aggregating class-specific model parameters from clients, we estimate the sensitivity of each class $c$ based on the maximum L1 deviation of its CLS- token representation from the corresponding class prototype, normalized by the number of samples $N_c$:
+{To prevent leakage of individual client privacy in a federated learning setting through sharing of cls-tokens, we employ the most common Laplace mechanism as described in \cite{dwork2006calibrating} for class prototype everytime the client shares it with the server.
+After a client aggregates cls-tokens and forms its corresponding class prototypes, we estimate the sensitivity of each class $c$ for a client $k$ based on the maximum L1 deviation of its CLS- token representation from the corresponding class prototype, normalized by the number of samples $N_{c,k}$:

-where $\mathbf{cls}_i^{(c)}$ denotes the CLS token of the $i$-th sample belonging to class $c$, and $\mathbf{\mu}_c$ is the prototype representing class $c$ in the embedding space.
-To enforce differential privacy, Laplace noise is added to each centroid $\theta_c$ based on its sensitivity $S_c$ and a predefined privacy budget $\epsilon$:
+where $\mathbf{cls}_{i,k}^{(c)}$ denotes the CLS token of the $i$-th sample belonging to class $c$ at client $k$, $N_{c,k}$ is the total number of samples belonging to class c for client k and $\boldsymbol{\mu}_c$ is the prototype representing class $c$ in the embedding space across all clients.
+To enforce differential privacy, Laplace noise is added to each class prototype $\theta_{c,k}$ based on its sensitivity $S_{c,k}$ and a predefined privacy budget $\epsilon$:

-This class-aware noise injection is performed at every server update, for all the CCMP layers.
+This class-aware noise injection is performed during every client-server communication, for all the CCMP layers.
 As a result, individual class-level contributions are obfuscated, thereby enhancing privacy while preserving model performance under non-IID data distributions.
 In the Table \ref{tab:dp_noise_effect} we have shown the impact of dp noise on our overall accuracy.
 We have used $\epsilon = 0.2$ for our experiment.

+\textbf{Theoretical guarantees for differential privacy}: The sensitivity function defined in \ref{eq.: sensitivity} is an upper bound of the true maximum possible difference of average calculated from neighboring datsets.